pronoy1004/final-project-code/readme.md

 ## Run

 1. Load hospital and NRI data into Postgres and create user log tables.
 Change path to 'nri_filename' and 'hospital_filename' in lines 3 and 4 if necessary.
 Precipitation data in HDF5 format will be loaded by the application.
+Change 'hdf5_path' in line 12 of database.py if necessary.
 ```
 python3 code/load_data.py
 ```